dsandstrom/task_roller/README.md

 [![Rubocop Actions Status](https://github.com/dsandstrom/task_roller/workflows/Rubocop/badge.svg)](https://github.com/dsandstrom/task_roller/actions?query=workflow%3ARubocop)

 ## Introduction
-This is a Rails app built to be an Issue and Task manager for businesses.
-The main components are Issues and Tasks.
+This is a Ruby on Rails app built to be an Issue and Task manager for businesses.
 Issues are opened to report problems, offer suggestions, and ask questions.
 While Tasks are created to address Issues.

 ## User Types
 There are four available user types.
 Here is a short description of each: